datagrok-ai/public/help/develop/admin/quality-assurance.md

 It is the
 [Datagrok package](https://github.com/datagrok-ai/public/tree/master/packages/UsageAnalysis)
-designed to provide insight into how the Datagrok platform is utilized.
-Usage Analysis offers various viewers, enabling diverse information pertaining to usage statistics, platform events, and errors.
+designed to provide insights into how the Datagrok platform is utilized.
+Usage Analysis offers various viewers, enabling diverse information about usage statistics, platform events, and errors.
 See [Usage Analysis](../../govern/usage-analysis.md)
 to learn more.